anilmainali/Everyday-Learning/ScratchPad.md

 Note: The higher the hit ratio is the better it is.
 The Hit Ratio of the single record buffer increases very slowly from system startup: therefore, a hit ratio less than 90% is a concern only if there is no free space left in the buffer.

+#### Free Space

+Free space measures how full the buffer is.

+#### Swap

+Swaps show how many times data had to be removed from the buffer to make room for other data.